MessayaFoureal/MessayaFoureal/README.md

 - 👋 Hi, this is TimeWillTell world am a self taught Data analyst/science.
-- 📚:Bsc Property studies graduate in Properuty Valuation and management.
+- 📚:Bsc Property studies graduate in Properuty Valuation, Management & Investment.
-- 👀 I’m interested in learning SQL, Python, Visualisation and Excel...
+- 👀 I’m interested in learning SQL, SAP, Python, Visualisation and Excel.
-- 🌱 I’m currently learning Data analysis with Python course with FreeCodeCamp...
+- 🌱 I’m currently learning Data analysis with Python course with Coursera & FreeCodeCamp.
-- 💞️ I’m looking to collaborate on my projects in future...
+- 💞️ I’m looking to collaborate on my projects in future.
-- 📫 How to reach me - Tiktok only at @MessayaFoureal...
+- 📫 How to reach me - gmail only at MessayaFoureal.info@gmail.com.

 <!---
 MessayaFoureal/MessayaFoureal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.